 Whether you want to do a quick test or surf a little bit around in macOS, VirtualBox is the perfect option to install macOS on.
-If you’re willing to install macOS Mojave even you’re a Windows user, here’s what you need to know.
+If you’re willing to install macOS Mojave on VirtualBox on Windows even you’re a Windows user, here’s what you need to know.

 At the WWDC 2018, Apple released the new macOS 10.14 Mojave — Packed with a significant number of features.
 The newly designed macOS is integrated with advanced security in a new interface, unique appearance, new features, new functions.
 This has become smarter and more intelligent than you’ve used before.
 And there’s much to know about yet if you’re a Windows user, you’ll probably consider these updates specifically for Mac only since this is for Mac users.
 Also, Apple restricts macOS and doesn’t allow other machines and operating systems to be installed macOS on.

 However, it’s not impossible though, at least it may be tricker.
 I know there are plenty of questions you might have.
 In summary, you’ll run out of the difficulties and you’ll be able to install macOS Mojave with features right into your Windows PC.
-No matter, whatever version of Windows you have and whatever edition of Windows you’re using, you are able to install macOS Mojave in your Windows PC.
+No matter, whatever version of Windows you have and whatever edition of Windows you’re using, you are able to install macOS Mojave on VirtualBox on Windows PC.
+With that so, you can try to install and work with Mac applications such as Xcode.
 For this, you aren’t supposed to do it alone.
-In this article, I’ll walk you through how to install macOS Mojave 10.14 on VirtualBox, let’s do this.
+In this article, I’ll walk you through how to install macOS Mojave on VirtualBox on Windows PC, let’s do this.

 What is virtualization?